cicsdev/cics-java-liberty-springboot-transactions/README.md

 3. The browser will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction servlet", and the TSQ will have the message "Example of a commit".
 4. If you then visit the rollback url e.g `http://myzos.mycompany.com:32000/com.ibm.cicsdev.springboot.transactions-1.0.0/rollback/`
  The browser will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction servlet rollback" and the TSQ will have the message "Example of a commit before rollback", but the message "This will be rolled back" will not be present on the TSQ as this is rolled back by the Java™ Transaction API (JTA) manager.
-5. If you then visit the @Transaction url e.g `http://myzos.mycompany.com:32000/com.ibm.cicsdev.springboot.transactions-1.0.0/transactional/`
-The browser will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction transactional" and the TSQ will have the messages  Writing hello, Writing cics,Writing transaction, Writing onto, Writing next, Writing one, but the transaction request that had "goodbye","error","fred" will not be present on the TSQ, as SpringBoots transaction manager will have rolled back.
+5. If you then visit the @Transaction url e.g `http://myzos.mycompany.com:32000/com.ibm.cicsdev.springboot.transactions-1.0.0/transactional/`, the browser will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction transactional" and the TSQ will have the messages  Writing hello, Writing cics,Writing transaction, Writing onto, Writing next, Writing one, but the transaction request that had "goodbye","error","fred" will not be present on the TSQ, as SpringBoots transaction manager will have rolled back.

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).